tripreports/tripreports.github.io/posts/trips/uzbekistan-2025.md

 It is not large by any means, and takes about 15 minutes to walk from one end to the other, on the long side.
 It is packed with monuments, but given how densly everything is packed together, a full day is plenty here at a pretty leisurly pace.
 You can enter the walled city for free through [this gate](https://www.google.com/maps/place/Itchan+Kala+East+Gate/@41.3768253,60.3618462,343m/data=!3m1!1e3!4m14!1m7!3m6!1s0x41dfa411a8e50c73:0x3920d4663f44b9c6!2sItchan+Kala!8m2!3d41.3780695!4d60.35933!16s%2Fg%2F1tgnvscw!3m5!1s0x41dfa411e8cfe11d:0xe49fb21dc2943f02!8m2!3d41.3770928!4d60.3624008!16s%2Fg%2F122vrf41?entry=ttu&g_ep=EgoyMDI1MTEyMy4xIKXMDSoASAFQAw%3D%3D), or you can supposedly get in for free if you're staying at a guesthouse in the city, which we were.
 However, to get into the museums/attractions, you need a museum pass which is 200k for 2 days and includes entrance to the city.
 There is a hidden option for 100k for a entrance ticket to the city which doesn't include entrance to the attractions, which is essentially useless since you can get in for free.
 Don't get that one.
 When you buy a ticket, you'll get a map with all the ~20 stops.
 They're all worthwhile and doable in a day, and I won't go through each.
 ![](https://live.staticflickr.com/65535/54847094460_f303c1e1da_b.jpg)

-It's possible to climb the Islam Khoja Minaret, and this is worth it also.
+It's possible to climb the Islam Khoja Minaret, and this is also worth it.
 On the way up, you get good views out into the city
 ![](https://live.staticflickr.com/65535/54847023184_bb440c69dc_b.jpg)

 You get an official ticket for this one, unlike in Samarkand.
 When we bought ours in the morning, we asked if we could go up then, and then also at night.
 The woman didn't speak much english, but waved us on, so under a liberal interpretation, we returned with our ticket at night and were allowed through.